google/GTXiLib/README.md

 it.
 But due to various team priorities it may not be possible to do so right away in which case you have the following options at your disposal:

-+ Temporarily blacklist the test case by using `suiteWithAllTestsInClass:exceptTests:`.
++ Temporarily exclude the test case by using `suiteWithAllTestsInClass:exceptTests:`.
-+ Temporarily blacklist the offending element using element blacklist APIs.
++ Temporarily exclude the offending element using element excludeList APIs.

 But if you believe GTXiLib has caught a bug that is not an accessibility issue please let us know by [filing a bug](https://github.com/google/GTXiLib/issues)